MassonNN/aiogram/docs/utils/web_app.rst

 You can read more details on it in the official `blog <https://telegram.org/blog/notifications-bots#bot-revolution>`_ and `documentation <https://core.telegram.org/bots/webapps>`_.

-`aiogram` implements simple utils to remove headache with the data validation from Telegram WebApp on the backend side.
+`masogram` implements simple utils to remove headache with the data validation from Telegram WebApp on the backend side.

 Usage
 =====